 Utilizing your network team and building your contacts will require thought and follow through.
 Approach each contact in accordance to your relationship with that person.
 For example, you will approach a family member much more casually than a faculty member or a local business representative.
 In any case, remember to be polite, professional, and appreciative.
 Treat people with care and always remember to follow through with promised actions and thank you's.
 Your network team members may become lifelong friends who are interested in your personal and professional growth.

 When approaching a potential networking contact, follow these simple guidelines:

 - Give them a thorough background of your career.
 They will need a resume, a knowledge of your accomplishments, and a feel for your character in order to feel comfortable recommending you.
 Be positive and considerate of their time.

 - Clearly define your career goals: Let them know your objectives so they know how to help you.
 Keep an open mind when considering options.

 - Give them reasons to help you.
 Show your initiative, competence, work ethic, and marketability.
 They need to know you will be an asset to any organization that hires you.

 - Cultivate these contacts!
-Let them know about your progress, your success, your needs.
-Let them know if you have been hired- even if it was not through this lead.
-Always send a thank you note when they have shown interest in or helped you.
+Let them know about your progress, your success, and your needs.
+Let them know if you have been hired, even if it was not through this lead.
+Always send a thank-you note when they have shown interest in or helped you.